barsoom/devbook/deploy_without_downtime/README.md

 ### Database

+**Warning:** Currently, Heroku deploys run migrations at a different time than we discuss below.
+We should update with more information about that.

 * A migration is only safe if the old app works with the new state of the DB.

   This is because deploys will have a period where the migrations have run (in part or in whole) while the old app is still in play.